boccarella/paraPropPython/README.md

 python3 simpleExample.py <frequency [GHz, keep it below 1]> <source depth [m]> <use density fluctiations?
 [0=no, 1=yes]>

 and you should see a plot.

+# paraPropBackwards
+this is an update of the original code to include a range dependent refractive index (n = n(x,z)) and to allow simulation of backwards scattered EM waves off of objects by implementing a 2 way split step parabolic equation equation solver.

+Simulation data, metadata and settings are haved to HDF files Simulations are set up using a 'input' text file.
+See example.
+To run a simulation:
+python runSimulation.py <input-file.txt> <output-file.h5>